arendd/bh-europe_2025_metrics/paper/paper.md

 ## ELIXIR Community Database Concept

 There is ongoing work within ELIXIR to create an ELIXIR Community Database (ECD) process to support the visibility and co-development of ELIXIR data resources which aren't categorised as Core Data Resources (CDR) or ELIXIR Deposition Databases (EDD).
 This ECD process will aim to help non-CDR/EDD resources to mature and potentially strengthen a resource's eligibility for CDR/EDD accreditation.
 The primary focus will be Community co-development e.g. to break data silos with input on metadata practices and database federation.
-Other things that may help from the process are visibility within the Communities & possibly national funding where these accreditations are valued by funders.
-Smaller countries like Ireland with no CDR/EDD would be an example country where this could help with funding & funder engagement.
+Other things that may help from the process are visibility within the Communities and possibly national funding where these accreditations are valued by funders.
+Smaller countries like Ireland with no CDR/EDD would be an example country where this could help with funding and funder engagement.

 Part of this planned process includes collecting key data resource KPIs to grant a data resource provisional ECD status.
 A simple self-assessment checklist collects:
 - **Data resource information** - uniqueness, relevance to ELIXIR communities, links to and use of existing ELIXIR initiatives, and related publications.